rodrimaia/fauna-orders/README.md

 - `yarn build`
 - `yarn start`

-The application will be available in the following urls:
+The application will be available in the following URLs:

 - Web app: https://localhost:3000/
 - Endpoint: https://localhost:3000/api/orders